Malachov/predictit/README.md

 ## GUI

 It is possible to use basic GUI.
 But only with CSV data source.
+It's rather showcase of algorithms than application to production.
 Just run `gui_start.py` if you have downloaded software or call `predictit.gui_start.run_gui()` if you are importing via PyPI.

 ## Example of using library as a pro with deeper editting config